tiagoplaton/saas-multi-tenant-architecture/README.md

 ## How it works

-* The frontend is served via S3 and CloudFront
+* Static frontend is delivered via S3 and CloudFront
-* Requests go through API Gateway
+* Requests are handled by API Gateway
-* Cognito handles authentication
+* Cognito manages authentication
-* Lambda processes business logic
+* Lambda executes business logic
-* Data is stored in DynamoDB
+* DynamoDB stores application data

-Each request carries a `tenant_id`, which is used to isolate data within a shared database.
+Each request includes a `tenant_id`, which is used to isolate data inside a shared database.

 ---